MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/New-MgCommunicationCallParticipant.md

       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
     - `[LanguageId <String>]`: The language culture string.
 Read-only.
+    - `[ParticipantId <String>]`: The participant ID of the participant.
+Read-only.
     - `[PlatformId <String>]`: The client platform ID of the participant.
 Read-only.
     - `[Region <String>]`: The home region of the participant.
 This can be a country, a continent, or a larger geographic region.
-This does not change based on the participant's current physical location, unlike countryCode.
+This does not change based on the participant's current physical location.
 Read-only.
   - `[IsInLobby <Boolean?>]`: true if the participant is in lobby.
   - `[IsMuted <Boolean?>]`: true if the participant is muted (client or server muted).
   - `[MediaStreams <IMicrosoftGraphMediaStream1[]>]`: The list of media streams.
     - `[Direction <String>]`: mediaDirection
     - `[Label <String>]`: The media stream label.
     - `[MediaType <String>]`:
-    - `[ServerMuted <Boolean?>]`: Indicates whether the media is muted by the server.
+    - `[ServerMuted <Boolean?>]`: If the media is muted by the server.
     - `[SourceId <String>]`: The source ID.
   - `[Metadata <String>]`: A blob of data provided by the participant in the roster.
   - `[RecordingInfo <IMicrosoftGraphRecordingInfo1>]`: recordingInfo